Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-In the discussed paper, the time fractional DPLBHT is worked out.
-To reduce the time fractional DPLBHT equation into the system of ordinary differential equations (ODEs), the spatial descritization framework in space is applied with initial conditions in vector matrix form.
-Subsequently, the time fractional ODEs is converted into Sylvester matrix equation by using the finite element Legendre wavelet Galerkin method (FELWGM) with utilization of the block pulse function in terms of Caputo fractional order derivative.
-The multi-resolution analysis of Legendre wavelet in the present case localizes small scale variations of the solution and the fast switching of functional bases.
-A good consistency between the obtained results from the FELWGM and the exact solution is reported.
-In brief, the time fractional order derivative as an important parameter in thermal treatment of the cancerous tissues to accurate handling the temperature is the objective of the mentioned paper.
-The 2D-transient, dual phase lag (DPL), and variable-order fractional energy equation form of the bioheat transfer equation is studied in~\cite{Hosseininia2019}.
+To reduce the time-fractional DPLBHT equation into the system of ordinary differential equations, the spatial discretization framework in space is applied with initial conditions in vector-matrix form.
+Subsequently, the time-fractional ODEs are converted into the Sylvester matrix equation by using the finite element Legendre wavelet Galerkin method (FELWGM) with the block pulse function in terms of Caputo fractional order derivative.
+The present case's multi-resolution analysis of Legendre wavelets localizes small-scale variations of the solution and the fast switching of functional bases.
+Good consistency between the obtained results from the FELWGM and the exact solution is reported.
+In brief, the time-fractional order derivative as an important parameter in thermal treatment of the cancerous tissues to accurately handle the temperature is the objective of the mentioned paper.
+The 2D transient, DPL, and variable-order fractional energy equation form of the bioheat transfer equation are studied in \cite{Hosseininia2019}.
 The semi-discrete method based on the two-dimensional Legendre wavelets (2D LWs) has been used.
 In brief, the main problem is reduced to the easily solvable system of algebraic equations.
-Three different functionality of $\alpha$, the fraction order, including being constant, increasing and decreasing linearly, respectively, from 0.5 to 1.0 and from 1.0 to 0.5 along the depth are investigated.
-Increasing $\alpha$ is reported to bring up more intense temperature peak earlier.
-On the other hand, the constant time fractional order engenders more uniform temperature distribution.
-Presenting no verification with the other available data, the authors claim that the stability and spectral accuracy of their method is checked with their results obtained for a numerical experimental example.
-Increasing the fractional order from $\alpha=$0.1 to $\alpha=$1.0 causes the augmentation of the maximum temperature of the tissue for about 29$\%$.
-Concerning this paper, serious and critical problems are signified in a recent published comment~\cite{Pantokratoras2020}.
-It is pointed out that the main equation in~\cite{Hosseininia2019},
+Three different $\alpha$ are investigated from 0.5 to 1.0 and from 1.0 to 0.5.
+It is reported that increasing $\alpha$ brings up more intense temperature peaks earlier.
+On the other hand, the constant time-fractional order leads to a more uniform temperature distribution.
+Presenting no verification with any of the available data, the authors claim that their method's stability and spectral accuracy are checked with their results obtained for a numerical experimental example.
+Increasing the fractional-order from $\alpha=$0.1 to $\alpha=$1.0 causes the augmentation of the maximum temperature of the tissue for about 29$\%$.
+Concerning this paper, serious and critical problems are signified in a recently published comment \cite{Pantokratoras2020}.
+It is pointed out that the main equation in \cite{Hosseininia2019},